corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/state-persistence.md

 ### Restricted control of connections

-Corda restricts the functions available by the `Connection` returned by `jdbcSession` in order to prevent a flow's underlying database transaction from being tampered with, which would likely lead to errors within the flow.
+Corda restricts the functions available by the `Connection` returned by `jdbcSession`.
+This is to prevent a flow's underlying database transaction from being tampered with, which would likely lead to errors within the flow.

 Calling `jdbcSession` returns a `RestrictedConnection` which prevents calls to the following functions: